 Like all homestay experiences though, I would say that spending your entire holiday with a family might become a bit too much of a good thing.
 I certainly found that I needed my own space after a few days – it’s good to be able to relax and rejuvenate a little after some of the busier Indian sites and there are some wonderful heritage hotels and wildlife lodges which you should also try out to keep your holiday varied.

 All in all though, from my own experience, Philippa was right and my conundrum was resolved.
 Everyone visiting India should stop at a homestay as part of their holiday.
 It’s comfortable, it’s insightful and it’s a lot of fun– not the intrepid experience I thought it might be.
-The homestay could transform your holiday by adding something very special and unique and I would thoroughly urge you, like Philippa did for me, not to miss out.
+The homestay could transform your holiday by adding something very special and unique and I would thoroughly urge you, as Philippa did for me, not to miss out.

 To see how a homestay could fit into your India holiday, take a look at these sample itineraries:

 Feel free to contact me on 020 7924 7133 for a chat on further ideas for your India holiday.
 I’m happy to chat at any stage of your planning and there is no obligations whatsoever.
-If emailing is easier for you, do contact me in writing here.